ricebear-org/ricebear-org.github.io/discord.md

 **Only official clients (Stable, PTB, Canary) without mods (this means no custom CSS injection) are tested and supported.** Use unofficial clients/mods (Ripcord, BetterDiscord, BandagedBD, BeautifulDiscord, Powercord, cordless, Discline, discord-term, Glasscord, Lightcord, etc) [at your own risk](https://news.ycombinator.com/item?id=25214777).

-## Voice Channel Info
+## Voice Channels

-All voice channels use the latest Opus 1.3 codec with (presumably) CBR.
+All voice channels use the latest Opus 1.3 codec with (presumably) CBR, usually at the highest bitrate possible.
 While all usable voice channels have ample bitrate for music playback, only bots can play music using a stereo output without voice tuning.
 Everyone else is limited to mono output, with voice tuning (negatively impacts sound quality no matter the bitrate).
 Alternatively, you can use Spotify's Listen Along feature, which integrates into Discord and only requires a Spotify connection on your Discord account, but only music listening can be done when the feature is used.

 In most channels, the voice channel's server region is set to Auto, meaning the server region selected is the lowest ping for the voice channel's first participant.
 Ring 1 users are able to set a specific voice server region for a voice channel using `/edit_vc_region`.
 Take a look at this [Discord support article](https://support.discord.com/hc/en-us/articles/360060570993-Voice-Regions-Update) for more information on this topic.

-The channel name format is as follows: Ch.#AA - NAME [R]
+The channel name format is as follows: NAME [R]

-- `#` -> Channel number

-- AA -> Suffixes (listed further below)

-- NAME -> Special name for this channel (optional, must not have square brackets)
+- NAME -> Either a channel number and/or a special name for this channel.

 - R -> Voice server region surrounded by square brackets.
 Usually set to Auto.

-One of the core suffixes here will be appended appropriately to Main Voice channels:

-- L - 0 kbps.
-Lobby/AFK channel.
-You are moved here after 1 hour of inactivity.

-- S - 96 kbps.
-This is our standard voice channel bitrate.

-- X - 128 kbps.
-Requires Supporter or Ring 1 to join yourself, but you can be moved in by a Supporter or Ring 1 member.

-- XX - 256 kbps.
-Requires Supporter or Ring 1 to join yourself, but you can be moved in by a Supporter or Ring 1 member. **Sensitive to weaker connections.**

-Optionally, one or more of these (additional) suffixes will be appended to Main Voice channels:

-- P - Private channel.
-Users must be in the channel's allowlist (have permissions) to join.

-- E - Channel for special events.

 This channel name format may not be present in voice channels outside Main Voice.